 While difficult to repair because of its lack of blood vessels, DeLoor Podiatry can coax your cartilage to regenerate and repair itself.
 The foot and ankle surgery involved is minimally invasive, and, depending on the extent of damage, you can go back to your regular activities as soon as you are able after recovery and therapy.

 Stem cells live in our bone marrow and in adipose tissue (fat), and they have not yet become a specific cell.
-When you place stem cells near a cell that has already become a specific cell–for example, cartilage cells– the stem cells WOULD become cartilage cells.
+When you place the cells near a cell that has already become a specific cell–for example, cartilage cells– the stem cells WOULD become cartilage cells.

 The procedure is simple: